 9. How long is the ceremony?

 Convocation on Friday is usually 60 minutes long and has an abbreviated academic procession with degree candidates and those speaking.
 Commencement on Saturday is typically 2 hours in length and is immediately followed by Garden Party for A.B. degree recipients and their guests and a separate reception for all Masters and Ph.D. recipients and their guests.

 10. What is Garden Party?

-Garden Party is a traditional tea party that gives the Bachelors recipient an opportunity to introduce her family, friends and guests to her Bryn Mawr College friends and faculty.
+Garden Party is a traditional tea party that gives the Bachelors recipient an opportunity to introduce family, friends and guests to the student's Bryn Mawr College friends and faculty.
 Light refreshments are provided by Bryn Mawr College Dining Services for this event.
 Garden Party begins at the conclusion of Commencement (approximately 4:00 pm) and ends at 6:00 pm.

 11. Where should we park?